 Whoever has no rule over his own spirit is like a city broken down, without walls.
 Proverbs 25: 27-28

-To tell you the truth, there’s not a lot of desserts out there I would consider healthy, or even remotely allowed for someone on a restricted (but VERY healthy) diet like the candida diet.
-My good friend Sarah and I put together a cookbook just for that purpose!
+To tell you the truth, there’s not a lot of desserts out there I would consider healthy, or even remotely allowed for someone on a candida diet.
+My good friend Sarah and I put together a cookbook for that very reason!

-But one of my all-time favorite recipes calls for two of my favorite ingredients: coconut and chocolate.
+But one of my all-time favorite recipes calls for two of my favorite ingredients: coconut and cacao.

 I’m sharing this recipe for a dear reader who shared with me her personal story/struggle with candida.
 Toward the end of her email she nearly broke my heart by saying,“after I seen your recipe on Ice Cream, I wanted to cry.
 LOL – I know it might seem odd but I just wanted to thank you for giving me hope.”